Healthy Local 1: Frequently Asked Questions

 What are the downsides to each plan?

 Medicaid: Coverage is generally good, although you may not have as much choice of doctors as you currently do on the Union insurance plan.
+For help finding a doctor who takes Medicaid, call UNITE HERE Health at 800-419-4373.
 Some services will need prior authorization to be covered.
 Medicaid also often covers the generic brands of medicine but not the name-brand version.

 Medicare: Many members do not qualify based on eligibility requirements